Michael Antoine Garoutte: Death

-Lineage and family
+Lineage and Family

 Garoutte belonged to a very old Provençal family of the nobility.
 He and his sister the Lady Marie Magdeleine Garoutte-Lascour and her family were French Revolutionaries as they were among the first French nobles to reform the French government in the French Revolution.
 Michel Antoine Garoutte's sister married the Baron of Signes, Kingdom of France César Antoine Espinassy-Venel.

 Garoutte's favored nephew was Antoine Joseph Marie d'Espinassy who ascended to the rank of Army General in the French Revolutionary War and whose family was later responsible for the voted regicide of Louis-Auguste the 12th Duke of Berry who became the King of France as Louis XVI.
 The Garoutte-Espinassy family later married into the British royal family after meeting Ladies of the 6th Earl of Essex Arthur Algernon Capell the night before the Battle of Waterloo.
 The Lascour, Garoutte and Espinassy families were involved in the Spanish Monarchy and the French Monarchy for several traceable earlier centuries as their direct traceable ancestors are all referred to as Masters of their own noble and Royal House in the French Tongue: nobles de race, meaning that each family was part of the Hereditary Peerage of France.
 In later centuries this Espinassy family were deeply involved in the French Revolution.
-Espinassy's great great grandfather was a baron and held high rank in the French Military driving around Catherine de Medici.
+Espinassy's great-great-grandfather was a baron and held high rank in the French Military driving around Catherine de Medici.
 The Garoutte-Espinassy family later had close ties with Napoléon Buonaparte and this ended in Napoléon's capture at the Palais de Μalmaison and his death on Saint Hélènè Island.
 Antoine Joseph Marie d'Espinassy's grand daughter married Claud Joseph Ernest the Count of Narcillac du Chastil de Andelot Morval a French Royal Title created by King of France Louis VI and that family has another mode of descent from a French King.

-Antoine Joseph Marie d'Espinassy was stationed on San Domingue Island which is present-day Haiti just prior to the Haitian Revolution where he was promoted to Lieutenant by the King of France Louis XV.
-Scattered documentation shows French routes from the Caribbean Islands to Continental Establishment coastal areas where they shipped guns, cannons, rifles and other materials to French colonists in the Continental Establishments.
+Antoine Joseph Marie d'Espinassy was stationed on San Domingue Island which is present-day Haiti just prior to the Haitian Revolution where he was promoted by Royal Letter to Colonel in the French Royal Armed Forces by the King of France Louis XV and he later was promoted to rank of Lieutenant.
+Scattered documentation shows French routes from the Caribbean Islands to Continental Establishment coastal areas where they shipped guns, cannons, rifles and other materials to the French colonists in the Continental Establishments for use in the American Revolutionary War.

 Michel Antoine Garoutte's niece the Lady Claire Charlotte Espinassy-Garoutte is academically famous for her written works namely History of Europe, History of France, How To Be a Lady and Nouvel Abrégé de l'Histoire de France à L'usage des Jeunes Gens -- where the present-day nobility of numerous countries in the world as well as Universities still use these works to teach about the Nobility, European History and other topics.

 The street named Garoutte in present-day Marseille, Republic of France is named after his family.